 While regular brushing at home can help prevent gum disease, it’s also very important not to skip your regular professional cleanings.
-Your dentist can remove plaque and tartar, and identify signs of gum disease that you may not have noticed.
+Your family dentist can remove plaque and tartar, and identify signs of gum disease that you may not have noticed.

 If you do notice signs of gum disease, don’t panic!
 Early cases of gum disease are often treatable with a regular cleaning or deeper cleaning called scaling and root planing.
 Letting gum disease go untreated can put your tooth and bone health at risk—so don’t ignore the signs!

 If you notice any evidence of gum disease, contact Schultz Family Dental right away—Dr. Schultz can provide you with a professional cleaning to stop gum disease in its tracks, and restore your healthy smile!